 Stage 4: This lighting information obtained from 3D was used to program a rock concert

-judgelighting_thumbstyle DMX lighting board.
+style DMX lighting board.
 Actor Armie Hammer was then filmed delivering his performance sitting in a chair filmed with 4 Red cameras.
 To obtain the correct eye line a back projected 30ft x 12ft screen was placed in his eye line and a projected dot was animated to move – providing the correct eye line position.

 This was also derived from the 3D animation done in stage 3.”
 We would break down the quicktime of the performance frame by frame, and control the lights, …we had a bank of 12 lights around him (Hammer) ” says Williams, but he points out that at this stage there was some flexibility.
 “You had to be pretty good, but if you got within 80% you were doing pretty good, you actually had a surprising amount of leeway”.
 That being said it is still an art to match lighting “Michael Watson helped me most with the lights, he’s worked with David Fincher in the past, he is very Red savvy a very good cameraman, he helped me the most with matching the lighting”.